Massively univariate analysis of a visual task from the Haxby dataset

-Load Haxby dataset
+Load one subject from the Haxby dataset

 from nilearn import datasets, image